Active random force promotes diffusion in bacterial cytoplasm: Acknowledgments

-We thank Yiyang Ye, Yichen Yan, Qirun Wang, and Hua Tong for helpful discussions related to this work.
+We thank Yiyang Ye, Hua Tong, Sheng Mao, and Ming Han for helpful discussions related to this work.
 The research was funded by National Key R\&D Program of China (2021YFF1200500) and supported by grants from Peking-Tsinghua Center for Life Sciences.